grstavares/AWSStaticWebSiteStack/README.md

 For stack creation, you'll need a environment with awscli and python3.
 Clone the repo in this environment and run the script generate.py with the following parameters:
 * -p/--profile      (Optional) awscli profile name;
 * -s/--stack        (Required) cloud formation stack name;
 * -z/--HostedZoneId (Required) Route53 Hosted Zone Id to be used as domain name.
+* -n/--HostName     (Required) Host Name for WebSite.
 * -r/--run          (NOT IMPLEMENTED) Run the Create Stack Command (If false, it only upload the stack and lambdas to S3 and you can start the creation from console).

 ## Post Usage